Back to Blog

-Using High Acuity Low Occurrence (HALO) Events to Teach Nursing Students in Virtual Reality
+High Acuity Low Occurrence (HALO) Events in VR

 Envision a tense moment in the sky: a malfunction has occurred mid-flight, forcing the pilot into an emergency landing.
 Despite never having flown a plane with one wing damaged in real-life, the pilot is well-prepared.
 They have been drilled on these High Acuity, Low Occurrence (HALO) events through high-fidelity simulation training, priming them for this exact scenario.